MongoDB Project Nested Fields

 }

 To learn this example code, suppose we want to grab certain nested fields and insert them into a new collection.
-Here, inserting the transformed fields as a document to a new collection may impact our operations based on the size of the nested collection.
+Here, inserting the transformed fields as a document into a new collection may impact our operations based on the size of the nested collection.

 We can avoid this slow insert performance by using a new unordered bulk insert